-The former Navy Homeport will be transformed into a vibrant, sustainable, and livable addition to the Stapleton community and the Staten Island waterfront.
+The former Navy Homeport is being transformed into a vibrant, sustainable, and livable addition to the Stapleton community and the Staten Island waterfront.

 The Homeport, a 35-acre decommissioned U.S. Naval Base in Staten Island, is poised to become a new, mixed-use residential community in accordance with the community-driven New Stapleton Waterfront Development Plan.